wildercb/Internet-Interpreter/README.md

 To use:

 Scrape from wayback.py:

-Modify file scrape_from_wayback
-Use jupyter notebook
+Use jupyter notebook or
-Or call
 python scrapeFromWayback(url, datestamp from, datestamp to, output file name, elements_to_scrape, max requests)